alexharri/website/posts/webgl-gradients.md

 );
 ```

-We can replicate this in a shader by defining the three colors of the gradient as three <Gl>vec3</Gl>s:
+We can replicate this in a shader.
+First, we'll convert the three colors of the gradient to <Gl>vec3</Gl> colors:

 ```glsl
 vec3 color1 = vec3(0.031, 0.0, 0.561);